ericayzeng/Biof-501/README.md

 ## Usage

+1. Make sure the `/input` folder contains `Fouladirad_FISH_SSPI.csv`.
+2. Ensure that the Docker daemon is active
+3. Run `make build-image clean run`
+4. On subsequent runs, run `make clean run`

 ## Input Data

 ## Output Data
 Results will be published in the `output` directory.
 The `output` directory will contain the intermediate datasets, and final outputs.
 The desired outputs for this project are as follows:
 - `Preprocessed_Fouladirad_FISH_SSPI.csv`: A CSV of cleaned and standardized SSPI data ready for analysis
-- `Pca_results.csv`: A CSSV of PCA-transformed data with principal components and participant IDs
+- `Pca_results.csv`: A CSV of PCA-transformed data with principal components and participant IDs
-- `Kmeans_results.csv`: A csv mapping participant IDs to their K-means cluster assignments
+- `Kmeans_results.csv`: A CSV mapping participant IDs to their K-means cluster assignments
 - `Kmeans_3d.png` : A 3D scatter plot showing K-means clusters in PCA-reduced space
 - `Kmeans_sspi_heatmap.png`: A heatmap showing the average SSPI scores for each cluster
 - `kmeans.png`: An intertia plot for determining the optimal number of clusters

 ### PCA
 In the PCA step of the pipeline, Principal Component Analysis (PCA) is applied to the preprocessed SSPI dataset to reduce dimensionality and identify patterns in the data.
-Three principal components are generated, capturing the key variability in symptom rankings while preserving essential information.
+Three principal components are generated, capturing the key variability in symptom rankings while preserving essential information and enabling a graph to be outputted.
 The output includes a CSV file containing the transformed data with components labeled `PC1`, `PC2`, and `PC3`, along with subject IDs for reference.
 These results are saved in the specified ‘output’ directory and serve as a foundation for further visualization or clustering analysis.

 ### Clustering
 In the clustering step of the pipeline, K-means clustering is applied to the PCA-transformed SSPI dataset to group patients based on their symptom profiles.
 An optimal number of clusters is determined by analyzing the inertia across a range of cluster values, with the final clustering performed using 6 clusters.
 The output includes a CSV file mapping patient IDs to their respective cluster assignments.
 Additionally, the results are visualized through a 3D scatter plot of the clusters based on the principal components and a heatmap showing the centroids of each cluster across SSPI indices.
 These ‘outputs’ are saved in the results directory for further analysis and interpretation.